Pawel-Ochmann/blogAdminFrontend/README.md

 This is a frontend part for blog project (there is also a backend that handles requests to database, as well as another frontend project that handles open page for users).
-Important note - username is 'Admin' and password is 'password';
+Important note - username is 'admin' and password is 'password';

 # React + Vite